Isaachzj/SC1015Project/README.md

 ### "group8_dsf3_slides"
-Here are our presentation slides.
+Here are our presentation slides in pdf format.
 <br>

 ## Data Folder